 6. Price Range

-Flutes can vary greatly in price, so it’s important to set a budget and find a flute that fits within your price range.
-However, keep in mind that investing in a higher-quality instrument can pay off in the long run.
+Flutes vary greatly, so setting a budget and finding a flute that fits your price range is important.
+However, investing in a higher-quality instrument can pay off in the long run.

 7. Beginner-Friendly Features